Safeguarding Next Generation Multiple Access Using Physical Layer Security Techniques: A Tutorial: Basics of NOMA and PLS Techniques

 where $C_m=\log\big(1+\frac{P}{n_m}\big)$ denotes the main channel capacity and $C_w=\log\big(1+\frac{P}{n_w}\big)$ denotes the wiretap channel capacity. $P$, $n_m$, $n_w$ are the transmit power, noise power of the main channel, and noise power of the wiretap channel, respectively.
 If the secrecy capacity falls below zero, i.e., $\frac{1}{n_m}<\frac{1}{n_w}$, it is impossible to achieve perfect secure transmission from Alice to Bob and Willie is capable of intercepting the confidential messages.
 Furthermore, by considering channel fading \cite{Gopala_TIT2008}, the secrecy capacity is defined as

 where $h_m$ and $h_w$ are the channel coefficients of the main and wiretap channels, and $[x]^+=\max(x,0)$.
+The definition of the secrecy capacity with multiple eavesdroppers can be found in \cite{Khisti_TIT2010}.
 Based on the definitions of secrecy capacity under different wireless channel models, it is clear that the intrinsic elements of physical channels, such as fading, noise, and interference, can be exploited to increase the secrecy capacity and guarantee secure communication.
 This motivates the investigations of sophisticated signal processing techniques, such as multi-antenna beamforming and cooperative communication for wireless information-theoretic security, as will be discussed in detail in Section \ref{ITS}.